foimedia/foi/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

-## Concepts
+## How it Works

+FOI is both a bot and a web app.
+The bot takes the messages it receives and sends it to the app, where its organized, stored and displayed in real-time.

 The content is organized by the **chats** the bot participates in.
-They are your *private chat* with the bot and the *group chats* he is invited to.
+They are your *private chat* with the bot and the *group chats* the bot is invited to..

 Creating a new coverage or simply starting a new publishing page is as easy as creating a Telegram group:

- - Create your new Telegram group with the people you'd like to contribute;
+ - Create your new Telegram group inviting the people you'd like to contribute with;
  - Invite the bot;
  - That's it!

 If the invitation is sent by an authorized publisher the bot will start watching the group and publish its content in real-time.

-### Supported media
+## Supported media

 FOI currently supports publishing the following Telegram available media: